 Imperial X, listed on the NEX exchange, plans to launch a cannabis business after its mining investment firm failed.

-The firm will join Sativa Investments PLC (NEX:SAT), which is also on the NEX exchange.
+The firm will join Sativa Investments PLC (AQSE:SAT), which is also on the NEX exchange.

 Sativa became the UK’s first cannabis investment vehicle to float when it listed last March and its shares have doubled in value since.